Creating Databases on Redis Enterprise Cloud Private (RCP)

 - It will also check that you have enough unused shards in your subscription.

-If a new infrastructure needs to be deployed, or more shards needs to be purchased, you will be prompted with a popup showing you the additional instances/shards that are needed for this database and their cost.
+If a new infrastructure needs to be deployed, or more shards need to be purchased, you will be prompted with a popup showing you the additional instances/shards that are needed for this database and their cost.
 Please review this information and approve the addition.
 Once approved, the activation will take place.

 Once activated, the screen presents detailed information while the system is creating the database.
 There are two things on this page to look for: